13 Filesystem and Input/Output (IO)

 13.2 Buffered IO

 As we described at Section 13.1, input/output (IO) operations are made directly by the operating system.
 It is the OS that manages the IO resource that you want to use for your IO operations.
-The consequence of this fact is that IO operations are heavilly based on system calls (i.e. calling the operating system directly).
+The consequence of this fact is that IO operations are heavily based on system calls (i.e. calling the operating system directly).

 Just to be clear, there is nothing particularly wrong with system calls.
 We use them all the time on any serious codebase written in any low-level programming language.
 However, system calls are always orders of magnitude slower than many different types of operations.